KevinMusgrave/powerful-benchmarker/docs/papers/mlrc.md

 #### Isn't it unfair to fix the model, optimizer, learning rate, and embedding size?
 Our goal was to compare algorithms fairly.
 To accomplish this, we used the same network, optimizer, learning rate, image transforms, and embedding dimensionality for each algorithm.
 There is no theoretical reason why changing any of these parameters would benefit one particular algorithm over the rest.
 If there is no theoretical reason, then we can only speculate, and if we add hyperparameters based on speculation, then the search space becomes too large to explore.

+#### Why did you use BN-Inception?
+We chose this architecture because it is commonly used in recent metric learning papers.

 #### Why was the batch size set to 32 for most of the results?
 This was done for the sake of computational efficiency.
 Note that there are: